guyschaos/umundo/docs/BUILDING.md

 ## Build process

 Throughout the uMundo directories, there are <tt>CMakeLists.txt</tt> files describing the build process.
+TODO: Elaborate ...